Agramm18/Patient_Management_System_v.05/README.md

 For `pending` accounts, the current flow is:

-1. `FirstLogin.FirstSetup(username, scanner)` displays `DepartmentMenu`.
+1. `FirstLogin.firstSetup(username, scanner)` displays `DepartmentMenu`.
 2. `SelectDepartment` validates a department number from `1` to `11`.
 3. `FirstLogin` displays the matching job menu class from `app.CLIText.Menus.DepartmentJobs`.
-4. `HandleAccessManagement` stores the access request.
+4. `HandleAccessManagement.accessManagement(username, department)` stores the access request.

 Current limitations:

 - Job menus only display placeholder text.
 - `SelectJob` exists but is empty.
 - Job selection is not collected yet.
+- Requested job is stored as `unassigned`.
-- Requested job and requested role are not based on user selection yet.
+- Requested role currently defaults to `intern`.
 - Account approval, rejection, and activation workflows are not implemented yet.

 ## Run The Project